Skittysh/WebEditor/README.md

 `templates/`: contains the main, "index" page - *index.html*
 `app.py`: the main application file containing the Flask server setup and route handling.
 `FileManager/`: module that handles operations on the files server-side.
-`Notes/`: directory responsible for containing the files
+`Notes/`: directory responsible for containing the edited files.

 ## Customization
-The appearance can be customized through editing CSS in the *index.html* file.
+The appearance can be customized through editing the CSS in the *index.html* file.
 Functionality can be changed in *app.py* and *FileManager.py*.